About the Ital-Canadian Seniors Association

-At the Ital-Canadian Seniors Association, we want to provide Edmontonians, both young and old, with the opportunity to meet and improve their quality of life on a daily basis.
-Since 1986, we have provided this opportunity as a non-profit organization that is registered under the Societies Act and has a charitable status under the federal government.
+At the Ital-Canadian Seniors Association, we want to provide Edmontonians, with the opportunity to meet and improve their quality of life on a daily basis.
+Since 1986, we have provided this opportunity as a non-profit organization that is registered under the Societies Act and has charitable status under the federal government.

 Throughout the years, we have had a full-time chef/manager and one part-time paid program coordinator/administrator to help us.
 However, without our volunteers putting in many hours of free time for us, we would not be able to offer the many programs and activities we have.